The Department of Computer Science at the University of Sheffield is offering a fully funded 3 year PhD studentship on Algorithms for Large Graphs

 This fully funded studentship provides a tax-free living allowance at the standard Research Council rate (£14,777 p.a. for 2018/19) and full UK/EU student tuition fees for three years.

-The PhD project commences either in September 2018 or January 2019.
+The PhD project commences either in February 2019 or September 2019

 We are also accepting applications from self-funded students and we particularly welcome applicants through the China Scholarship Council Scheme.